InAbsencia/inabsentia.io/README.md

 `cd iyyel.io`

-`stack init`
+`gem install jekyll bundler`

 Run the site locally:

-`stack exec site build`
+`bundle exec jekyll build`

-`stack exec site watch`
+`bundle exec jekyll watch`

-Visit the site on localhost:8000.
+Visit the site on localhost:4000.

 # How it works
-In the most basic sense, you run a local server through Hakyll where you can modify your site to your liking.
+In the most basic sense, you run a local server through Jekyll where you can modify your site to your liking.
 When you are happy with your result, you can deploy it to your choice of hosting environment.